-- Click Keyboard > Keyboard Macros.
+- 1. Click Keyboard > Keyboard Macros.
 The Keyboard Macros dialog appears. - 2.
 Click Add.
 The Add Keyboard Macro dialog appears. - 3.
 Type a name for the macro in the Keyboard Macro Name field.
 This name appears in the Keyboard menu after it is created. - From the Hot-Key Combination field, select a keyboard combination from the drop-down list.
 This allows you to execute the macro with a predefined keystroke.
 Optional - 5.
 In the Keys to Press drop-down list, select each key you would like to use to emulate the keystrokes that is used to perform the command.
 Select the keys in the order by which they are to be pressed.
 After each selection, select Add Key.
-As each key is selected, it appears in the Macro Sequence field and a Release Key command is automatically added after each selection. - 6.
-To use the Send Text to Target function for the macro, click the Construct Macro from Text button.
+As each key is selected, it appears in the Macro Sequence field and a Release Key command is automatically added after each selection.

-7. For example, create a macro to close a window by selecting Left Ctrl + Esc.
+For example, create a macro to close a window by selecting Left Ctrl + Esc.
 This appears in the Macro Sequence box as follows:

-Press Left Ctrl
+Press Left Alt